Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in Michigan

 In 2013, the Legislative Core Group reformed as the Coalition to License CPMs, to provide a unified, one-issue umbrella group for the diverse organizations and individuals wishing to endorse an one-issue organization.

 As Coalition to License CPMs partners, MMA and FoMM both contribute members to the Coalition’s executive committee.
-In the spring of 2013, new versions of the senate and house bills were introduced and are currently awaiting hearings, yet to be scheduled.
+The Coalition reintroduced in the Michigan Legislature’s 2015-16 session the licensure bills it has supported in two previous sessions.

 - A long history of a strong midwifery tradition, including a pre-CPM state midwifery credential.